Tetra-Pak-APIs/TetraPak.AspNet/TetraPak.AspNet.Api/_docs/Recipe-WebApi.md

 ### Setting up authorization

-We now need to set up the authorization comfiguration so that you can obtain an access token to be sent to your new API.
-Well, actually, the request (and token) will actually be sent to your new API's [sidecar][md-terms-sidecar] who will mint a JWT token to be sent along with the request to your new API, as per the [Sidecar JWT Bearer Assertion][md-terms-jwt-bearer-assertion] authorization [scheme][md-terms-authentication-scheme].
+We now need to set up the authorization comfiguration so that you can obtain an access token to be sent to your new [API][md-terms-api].
+Well, actually, the request (and token) are of course sent to your new API's [sidecar][md-terms-sidecar] who will mint a JWT token to be sent along with the request to your new API, as per the [Sidecar JWT Bearer Assertion][md-terms-jwt-bearer-assertion] authorization [scheme][md-terms-authentication-scheme].

 Here's how you configure [Postman](https://www.postman.com/downloads/) to authenticate: